JOINT NOTICE OF PRIVACY PRACTICES

 unless the information is needed to provide you emergency treatment.

-to your spouse.
+for example, disclosures to your spouse.

 RIGHT TO REQUEST CONFIDENTIAL COMMUNICATIONS